mjfwebb/twitch-bot/README.md

 You can use `%count%` in the message text to display how many times that command has been used.
 For example: `!addcommand test This command has been tested %count% times`.

+You can use `%user%` and `%target` in the message text as placeholders for the command user and the user name of the command target.
+For example: `!addcommand wave %user% waves at %target%`.

 To update descriptions use `!setdescription <commandId> this is my description`.
 Where `<commandId>` is replaced with the command ID in question.
 For example: `!setdescription test This is a test command!`

 To update cooldowns use `!setcooldown <commandId> 1000`.
 Where `<commandId>` is replaced with the command ID in question, and the amount is in milliseconds.
 For example: `!setcooldown test 10000` would set a 10 second cooldown to the command "test".